-Varicose veins are swollen, twisted, painful veins that have filled with blood.
+Varicose veins are swollen, tortuous, and sometimes painful veins that have filled with blood that does not drain out in a normal fashion.

 Varicose veins most often develop in the legs.
 They often stick out and are blue in color.